amnis-dev/acom/README.md

-# scripts
+# A Command (ACom)

-Common scripts used within Amnis projects.
+Common commands and scripts for various Amnis (or general) projects.